dmitro3/fair-launch/docs/docs/user-guide/user-guides.md

 ## 👀 Viewing existing tokens

-- Go to [Token Launchpad](https://launch.potlock.io) to see the tokens.
+- To see the tokens you have created, go to [My Tokens](https://launch.potlock.io/my-tokens).
+- To explore all tokens on the platform, visit the [Token Launchpad](https://launch.potlock.io).

 ## Trading tokens on the platform